 SC: I don’t have a particular method to choose my places of work.
 I try to make myself available to opportunities as much as possible.
 Multiplying experiences is probably the best way to enrich our representation of the world and our conception of reality, so I have to seek every opportunity to get out of my comfort zone.

-When I work on environmental issues, there is clearly a part of performance in my work.
-I change roles by giving up the basic extensions of an average EU citizen (phones, air conditioning, electricity, hot water) and the absence of these filters is the best way to connect emotionally to a place.
+When I work on environmental issues, there is clearly a part of performance in my work; I change roles by giving up the basic extensions of an average European citizen (phones, air conditioning, electricity and hot water) and the absence of these filters is the best way to connect emotionally to the place.

-For sure, not being a mere observer also helps.
-To participate in concrete actions and to immerse oneself in the local life allows us to enrich our understanding of a situation.
+For sure, not being a mere observer also helps, so to participate in concrete actions and to immerse oneself in the local life allows us to enrich our understanding of a situation.

 A: You participated in the Artists in the Arctic Spring 2019 residency, off the coast of Greenland.
 How did learn about the residency and what drew you to the idea of becoming involved?

 SC: When I was in for Costa Rica, it was an opportunity.
 I created Paquare in 2016, and among all my productions this series received a particularly good welcome from the public and professionals.
 Thus, I wanted to give it a sequel and I had begun to search for more volunteering programmes in endangered environments.
 At the same time, a friend sent me a link to an art residency website, and it was obvious that I had to go there.